-- Fonts, sizes and style variations
+- Fonts, sizes, and style variations

 - Images that reflect the brand and give examples as to what images can be used in the marketing strategy of the brand

 “If people believe they share values with a company, they will stay loyal to the brand”Howard Schultz, the CEO of Starbucks

-Your brand book is the best way to reach out to customers and show them that they do, in fact, hold the same values and principles dear.
-It is also a way to establish a common visual and verbal language for everyone that comes into contact with your brand.
+Your brand book is the best way to reach out to customers and show them that they do, in fact, hold the same values and principles.
+It is also a way to establish a common visual and verbal language for everyone who comes into contact with your brand.